codahale/veil/docs/src/design/sres.md

 The STROBE-based AEAD is equivalent to Construction 5.6 of _Modern Cryptography 3e_ and is CCA-secure per Theorem 5.7, provided STROBE's encryption is CPA-secure.
 STROBE's `SEND_ENC` is equivalent to Construction 3.31 and is CPA-secure per Theorem 3.29, provided STROBE is a sufficiently strong pseudorandom function.
+The addition of the random nonce serves to ensure the key stream is unique for each plaintext, obscuring any patterns therein.

 The first KEM/DEM construction is equivalent to Construction 12.19 of _Modern Cryptography 3e_, and is CCA-secure per Theorem 12.22, provided the gap-CDH problem is hard relative to ristretto255 and STROBE is modeled as a random oracle.